flyte/mqtt-io/README.md

     burst: 10  # number of measurements for output of distance value in [cm]

 sensor_inputs:
+  - name: temperature
+    module: lm75
+    interval: 15 #interval in seconds, that a value is read from the sensor and a update is published
+    digits: 4 # number of digits to be round

+- name: dht22_temperature
+    module: dht22
+    interval: 10 #interval in seconds, that a value is read from the sensor and a update is published
+    digits: 4 # number of digits to be round
+    type: temperature # Can be temperature or humidity

+- name: dht22_humidity
+    module: dht22
+    interval: 10 #interval in seconds, that a value is read from the sensor and a update is published
+    digits: 4 # number of digits to be round
+    type: humidity # Can be temperature or humidity

+- name: bh1750_lux
+    module: bh1750
+    interval: 10
+    digits: 2

+- name: ds18b22
+    module: ds18b22
+    interval: 60
+    digits: 2

   - name: distance
     module: hcsr04
     interval: 10  # measurement every 10s